shlifedev/uni-google-sheets/README.md

 # UnityGoogleSheet

-`UGS` is a Game Data Management Tool that allows easily manage game data with Google SpreadSheet!
-You can read and write data in runtime mode and Not only Primitive C# Type, but also Custom Type  supported, and all Enum types are supported.
+`UGS` is a `Google Spread Sheet` based GameData Table Management Tool, allows easily manage game data with Google SpreadSheet and you can read and write data in runtime mode and Not only Primitive C# Type, but also Custom Type  supported, and all Enum types are supported.

+`use example` => very useful for managing game data, balance, or management translate string!
 <p align="center">
     <a href="https://github.com/shlifedev/UnityGoogleSheet/release">
         <img src="https://img.shields.io/badge/release-v.0.1.2-green.svg"